-Auto-Run Mode: When used in conjuction with the Sub-Program Select programming function as Phase 1, the pump will enter Auto-Run Mode.
+Auto-Run Mode: When used in conjuction with the Sub-Program Select programming function, the pump will enter Auto-Run Mode.
 In this mode, on power up, the Pumping Program will immediately begin to execute and the user would be prompted to enter a Sub-Program number.